AkhilReddy630/Ecommerce_Sales_Dashboard/README.md

 # Ecommerce_Sales_Dashboard

- E-Commerce Sales Dashboard – Power BI

- Overview

-In this project, I analyzed an e-commerce dataset to identify key sales and profit trends.
-By examining product performance, regional revenue, customer behavior, and payment preferences, I generated actionable insights to help businesses:

- Identify high-profit product categories
- Explore regional sales opportunities
- Improve customer targeting and retention
- Optimize pricing, promotions, and inventory planning

- My Role & Solution

-As the Data Analyst for this project, I handled data preparation, analysis, and visualization using Power BI.
-My goal was to create an interactive dashboard that supports data-driven decision making.

- 1. Data Preparation & Validation

- Imported and cleaned a Kaggle e-commerce dataset Verified data types, relationships, and category consistency Built a robust Power BI data model for efficient analysis

- 2. Developed Key DAX Measures

- Created measures to track critical business metrics:

- Total Sales = `SUM(Details[Amount])`
- Total Profit = `SUM(Details[Profit])`
- Total Quantity = `SUM(Details[Quantity])`
- Average Order Value (AOV) = `[Total Sales] / DISTINCTCOUNT(Details[OrderID])`

-These measures enabled interactive reporting and KPI tracking.

- 3. Dashboard Design

- Designed an interactive Power BI dashboard featuring:

- KPI Cards: Sales, Profit, Quantity, AOV
- Monthly Profit Trend
- Profit by Sub-Category
- Quantity by Category
- Sales by Customer and State
- Payment Mode Breakdown

-Ensured the dashboard is interactive and user-friendly, allowing stakeholders to explore insights with dynamic filters and visuals.

- 4. Automated Reporting

-Implemented automated reporting so that visuals refresh with a single click, eliminating repetitive Excel tasks and saving time.

- Insights & Recommendations

- High-Profit Categories: Clothing generates higher profit than electronics and furniture.
-I recommended promoting these items to maximize margin.
- Regional Revenue: Maharashtra and Madhya Pradesh lead in revenue.
-I suggested focusing marketing on lower-performing states and optimizing inventory for high-demand regions.
- Key Customers: A small group of customers drives a large share of sales.
-I recommended loyalty programs and personalized offers to retain these high-value customers.
- Payment Preferences: COD and UPI are the most popular payment options.
-Streamlining these methods can improve customer satisfaction.
- Seasonal Trends: Profits peak in January and November.
-I advised aligning inventory and campaigns with seasonal demand.

- Business Impact

-Through this project, I helped demonstrate how businesses can turn raw data into actionable insights:

- Improved decision-making with automated, interactive visuals Clear identification of profitable categories, regions, and customers Better planning for marketing, inventory, and seasonal campaigns Reusable reporting solution requiring minimal manual effort

-By combining data cleaning, DAX analysis, and interactive Power BI visuals, I showcased a practical, data-driven approach to e-commerce decision making.
+ 📌 Overview

+This project focuses on analyzing an e-commerce dataset to uncover key sales, profit, and customer behavior trends.
+Using Power BI, I developed an interactive dashboard that helps businesses:

+ 📈 Identify high-profit product categories
+ 🌍 Explore regional sales opportunities
+ 👥 Improve customer targeting and retention
+ 🏷️ Optimize pricing, promotions, and inventory planning

+ 👨‍💻 My Role & Solution

+As the Data Analyst, I handled:

+ Data cleaning & modeling
+ DAX measure creation
+ Dashboard design
+ Automated reporting setup

+The goal was to build an interactive and insightful Power BI dashboard that supports fast, data-driven decision-making.

+ 🗂️ Data Preparation & Validation

+ Imported and cleaned a Kaggle e-commerce dataset Verified data types, relationships, and category consistency Built a structured Power BI data model for efficient analysis

+ 🧮 Key DAX Measures

+These DAX measures powered KPI tracking across visuals:

+DAX
+Total Sales = SUM(Details[Amount])

+Total Profit = SUM(Details[Profit])

+Total Quantity = SUM(Details[Quantity])

+Average Order Value (AOV) = [Total Sales] / DISTINCTCOUNT(Details[OrderID])

+ 📊 Dashboard Design

+The dashboard includes:

+ KPI Cards → Sales, Profit, Quantity, AOV
+ 📅 Monthly Profit Trend
+ 📦 Profit by Sub-Category
+ 📚 Quantity by Category
+ 👤 Sales by Customer
+ 🗺️ Sales by State
+ 💳 Payment Mode Breakdown
+ 🔍 Interactive filters for dynamic exploration

+The dashboard is designed to be clean, intuitive, and decision-focused.

+ 🔄 Automated Reporting

+ Enabled one-click refresh for the full dashboard Eliminated repetitive Excel-based manual reporting Ensured consistency and time savings

+ 📥 Insights & Recommendations

+  High-Profit Categories

+ Clothing generates more profit than Electronics & Furniture.
+  ✔ Recommendation: Promote and bundle high-margin clothing items.

+  Regional Revenue

+ Maharashtra and Madhya Pradesh lead in revenue.
+  ✔ Recommendation: Boost marketing efforts in low-performing regions and optimize stock where demand is high.

+ 👥 Key Customers

+ A small number of customers contribute significantly to revenue.
+  ✔ Recommendation: Implement loyalty programs & personalized offers.

+  Payment Preferences

+ COD and UPI are the most used payment methods.
+  ✔ Recommendation: Streamline these modes to reduce friction.

+ 📅 Seasonal Trends

+ Highest profits appear in January and November.
+  ✔ Recommendation: Align campaigns and inventory with seasonal peaks.

+ 🚀 Business Impact

+This project demonstrates how raw data can drive strategy through:

+ Better decision-making with automated visual insights Clear identification of top categories, regions, and customers Improved planning for marketing, inventory, and seasonal cycles A reusable reporting system requiring minimal manual updates

+By combining data cleaning, DAX, and interactive Power BI visuals, this project showcases a practical, analytics-driven approach to e-commerce optimization.